teuton-software/teuton/docs/learn/26-expect_sequence.md

 > Regular expressions are very powerful but they are also complex to use.

-To evaluate the occurrence of a certain sequence that takes place in different lines of the output we will use the new "expect_sequence" instruction.
+To evaluate the occurrence of a certain sequence that takes place in different lines of the output we use the "expect_sequence" instruction.

 ```ruby
 # Example: